mellium/xmpp/docs/overview.md

 fit.
-There are a handful of libraries to handle XMPP already in existence, but most of them are small high-level libraries designed only to work with the legacy version of XMPP that was supported by Google Talk, or don't follow go idioms and best practices.
+There are a handful of libraries to handle XMPP already in existence, but most of them are small high-level libraries designed only to work with the legacy version of XMPP that was supported by Google Talk, or don't follow Go idioms and best practices.
 When I started looking into a Go XMPP implementation around 2014, there wasn't a low-level library meant to act as a building block from which higher level